mawebcoder/laravel-elasticsearch/README.md

 # Edit Indices Mappings

-Sometimes you need to add or drop fields from your indices mapping.
+Sometimes you need modify your mappings.
 To do this you have to add a new migration:

 ``php artisan elastic:make-migration <alter migration name>``